MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/ProjAcctCostManagement.md

 3. Select the default pay code to use for the employee on timesheets.

+    > [!NOTE]
-*You must select Use Pay Codes for Unit Cost in the Project Setup window to use pay codes with timesheets.
-See Configure general settings for all projects on page 43 for more information.*
+    > You must select Use Pay Codes for Unit Cost in the Project Setup window to use pay codes with timesheets.
+See [Configure general settings for all projects](#configure-general-settings-for-all-projects) for more information.

 - If the employee is paid hourly, you can modify the hourly rate.

 - You can modify the SUTA state and workers’ compensation code for the employee.

+> [!NOTE]
-*To update pay rates in an existing employee rate table based on pay codes, click the Rate Table ID wizard button.
-See Update pay rates in an employee rate table based on pay codes on page 27 for more information.*
+> To update pay rates in an existing employee rate table based on pay codes, click the Rate Table ID wizard button.
+See [Update pay rates in an employee rate table based on pay codeS](#update-pay-rates-in-an-employee-rate-table-based-on-pay-codes) for more information.

 See the U.S. Payroll or Canadian Payroll documentation (**Help \> Printable Manuals**) for more information about pay codes and SUTA state and workers’